Encharted Cook

 Instructions

-• In a large bowl mix together the whipped topping and the sour cream.
+• Combine.
+In a large bowl, mix together the whipped topping and the sour cream.

 1 Cup Frozen Whipped Topping, 1 Cup Sour Cream

-• Add the mandarin oranges, pineapple tidbits, pastel mini marshmallows, maraschino cherries, shredded coconut and gently fold to combine.
+• Fold.
+Gently fold in the mandarin oranges, pineapple tidbits, pastel mini marshmallows, maraschino cherries, and shredded coconut.

 2 Cups Mandarin Oranges, 2 Cups Pineapple Tidbits, 2 Cups Pastel Mini Marshmallows, 1 Cup Maraschino Cherries, 1 Cup Sweetened Shredded Coconut

-• Refrigerate in a covered container for 4 hours and up to overnight to allow the flavors to meld and marry.
-If desired garnish the ambrosia salad with more maraschino cherries and shredded coconut.
+• Chill.
+Refrigerate in a covered container for 4 hours and up to overnight to allow the flavors to meld and marry.
+If desired, garnish the ambrosia salad with more maraschino cherries and shredded coconut.

 Notes